 Factors to Consider When Shopping for Luggage

 With all the different types and brands of travel suitcases on the market, you must find one that perfectly suits your needs before you “add to your cart.”

-I have compiled a shortlist of factors that you should consider before when you’re choosing a suitable suitcase for your travels.
+I have compiled a shortlist of factors that you should consider when you’re choosing a suitable suitcase for your travels.
 Let’s go check them out!

 The first thing you should consider is the size of the luggage.
 This will depend on the amount of luggage and your destination; if you are going on a business trip you might not need as much space as when you’d be going on vacation.

 Whether you opt for polypropylene, polycarbonate, or ABS luggage, they all come in different sizes.
 So you don’t have to compromise on the size of luggage you want.

 The most durable luggage for travel is polycarbonate.
 It’s heavier-duty plastic and made of a sturdy material that is resistant to scratches and falls.